zacharski/esp8266book/experiment4.md

 ![](pics/common_anode_rgb_led.png)

+### Let's pause and look at that picture

+* We are going to connect. the + pin to 3v on our exp8266
+* The R (red) pin we will connected through a resistor to an i/o pin on the esp8266 (pin 5 for example)
+* The G (green) pin will be similarly connected
+* The B (blue) pin will also be connected in that way.
+* And to make things easier we will define a variable to the pins that each are connected to (`int red = 5` for example)

+### Some slight challenges with a common-anode LED.
 Having a common-anode RGB LED makes life a tad more ~~difficult~~ interesting.
 In the above example if we wanted the `led` off we would write:

 	analogWrite(led, 0);